7 Reasons to Hire a Professional Graphic Designer to Create Your Logo

 If you’re working with an inexperienced designer, they might not create your logo design file in the right resolution.
 From the beginning, your logo should be designed in at least 300dpi, not the standard 72dpi that is automatically set for new Photoshop files.

 72dpi files are not exactly printable.
 Technically, you can print them, but they will only look good when small and on paper.
 These small images will be useless for posters, books, banners, clothing, and any other printing needs.
-If you ever want to print your logo and all you have is a 72dpi image file, you will be out of luck.
+If you ever want to print your logo design and all you have is a 72dpi image file, you will be out of luck.

 Unfortunately, you can’t just change the resolution of a file and expect the design to change resolution, too.
-If someone designs your logo in 72dpi, they’ll need to recreate your logo from scratch in 300dpi to make it printable.
+If someone designs your logo in 72dpi, they’ll need to recreate your perfect logo design from scratch in 300dpi to make it printable.

 If you’ve already paid for your design, you’ll have to pay another designer to recreate your logo.
 However, there’s a problem with this solution.

 If your designer didn’t transfer the copyright to you, then you don’t legally own your logo design.
-If that’s the case, another designer can’t legally recreate your logo without violating your original designer’s copyright.
+If that’s the case, another designer can’t legally recreate your logo design without violating your original designer’s copyright.

 To avoid these expensive and frustrating pitfalls, hire a professional, experienced graphic designer from the start.